disaa0/web-resume/README.md

 ## Templates

-Choose from our selection of professional templates to create your perfect resume.
+Choose from the selection of templates to create your resume.

 ### Formal Template